-Want to take a nature hike or see some real wildlife in Fort Wayne?
+Want to take a nature hike or see some real wildlife in Fort Wayne, Indiana?
 While we don’t have regular appearances of wild bears or mountain lions, there is still plenty of nature that can be explored in the wilderness areas of Allen County.

 Check out these parks to get up close and personal to nature’s best in (or near) the Summit City!

-With this rainy past few month and our many wetlands, it would also be best to check park websites prior to your visit for flooding information, as trails can be underwater after it rains.
+With our many wetlands, it would also be best to check park websites prior to your visit for flooding information, as trails can be underwater after it rains.

 Fox Island has 605 acres of wetlands, marsh, wooded sand dunes and a swimming beach to explore.
 There are seven miles of marked trails to hike, and fishing and mushroom hunting are allowed, for separate fees.